top of page

 5. What does it mean, for me, to honor both grief and hope?

 The holidays may never feel the same after loss, and that truth deserves compassion — not pressure.
 As you move through this season, let these prompts be a quiet place to land, a place where your heart can exhale.
 You’re allowed to honor what hurts, cherish what remains, and gently shape what comes next.
-Grief will always ask for space, but so will love, resilience, and the small glimmers of peace that still find their way to you.
-May this season meet you softly, in your own time and on your own terms.

 Download the 30 Journal Prompts for Holiday Grief here, or visit the Journal Prompt Library to explore more journal prompts to help you navigate the different seasons of this new chapter in your life.